PaulCCCCCCH/synthetic-confounder-modeling/README.md

 ## Usage
 run `start.sh` or run `generate.py` and then `main.py`.
-See parameters using main.py -h
+See parameters using `python generate.py -h` and `python main.py -h`

 Generated dataset can be found in `./${outdir}/samples.pkl`